-Each Rocketship school shall be categorized as a Local Educational Agency ("LEA") in accordance with Education Code Section 47641(a).
+Rocketship shall be categorized as a Local Educational Agency ("LEA") in accordance with Education Code Section 47641(a).

-Each Rocketship school shall comply with all state and federal laws related to the provision of special education instruction and related services and all special education local plan area ("SELPA") policies and procedures; and shall utilize appropriate SELPA forms.
+Rocketship shall comply with all state and federal laws related to the provision of special education instruction and related services and all special education local plan area ("SELPA") policies and procedures; and shall utilize appropriate SELPA forms.

-Each Rocketship school shall be solely responsible for its compliance with the IDEIA, Section 504 and the ADA.
+Rocketship shall be solely responsible for its compliance with the IDEIA, Section 504 and the ADA.
 The facilities to be utilized by the Charter School shall be accessible for all students with disabilities.